 What if science can help us understand religion without undermining it?
 What if understanding evolution can help us better understand religion?
-What if religion and science are just different ways of solving different challenges?
-What if religion and science can actually be mutually reinforcing?
+What if religions and science are just different ways of solving different challenges?
+What if religions and science can actually be mutually reinforcing?

 At least seven billion of the world’s nearly eight billion people today subscribe to some sort of religion, compared to only about 500 million atheists.* Clearly, religious belief has enjoyed staying power in human history.
 But why?
 So far, answers to that question have been mostly based on opinions rather than empirical evidence.

 At the turn of the 20th century, Harvard philosopher and psychologist William James was already concerned about the neglect of science in the study of religion.
 He produced a series of lectures that positioned religious experiences as a verifiable dimension of human nature.
 At the same time, he maintained, understanding religious experiences within the context of science should in no way diminish their value.